SpringStudent/rpc-mqtt/README.md

 #### Differences from RPC frameworks such as dubbo, grpc, motan, etc.

-dubbo focuses on calls between services within an intranet, while rpc-mqtt emphasizes calls between services across different networks.

-#### Use Case Explanation

 Dubbo focuses on cross-service calls within an intranet, while RPC-MQTT emphasizes calls between services across different networks.
 Additionally, RPC frameworks like Dubbo establish a TCP long connection between the provider and the consumer, and they support high concurrency through connection reuse.
 In contrast, RPC-MQTT relies on the connection established between the MQTT client and the broker for data transmission, which does not support connection reuse.
 Therefore, RPC-MQTT should be used with caution for high-concurrency service calls.

+#### Use Case Explanation

+When a service within one local area network (LAN) needs to access a client program in another LAN, if the two networks cannot directly communicate, RPC calls via Dubbo become unfeasible.
+Additionally, if the client program lacks a public IP address, sending http request is also impossible.
+In such scenarios, a publicly deployed MQTT Broker can be utilized to enable cross-network program invocation through rpc-mqtt.

 #### Usage Guide